 Manveer exclusively defends in the Crown, Magistrates’ and Youth Courts.
-He has an exceptional track record in securing acquittals as well as lenient sentencing disposals owing to his “forceful and charismatic style of advocacy”.
-He is consistently requested by name by both clients and solicitors alike.
+He has an exceptional track record in securing acquittals as well as lenient sentencing disposals owing to his “assertive and charismatic style of advocacy”.
+He is routinely requested by name by both clients and solicitors alike.

-Manveer defends in a wide range of criminal matters, including offences of violence, offensive weapons, drugs supply, robbery, burglary, and road traffic matters.
+Manveer is instructed in a wide range of criminal matters, including offences of violence, offensive weapons, firearms, drugs supply, robbery, burglary, and road traffic matters.

 Prior to joining Chambers, Manveer was a legal researcher in the Business Crime Department at Peters & Peters Solicitors LLP, whereby he specialised in international sanctions law.
-Manveer also worked as an All England Law Reporter, where he covered the leading judgments of the Supreme Court and Court of Appeal (Criminal Division).
+He also worked as an All England Law Reporter, covering the leading judgments of the Supreme Court and Court of Appeal.

 “Manveer was outstanding… his attention to detail was exceptional and the way he built the defence in such a short space of time was amazing… I am in awe of his skills” – Acquitted Client

 “Best pupil ever… he will fight tooth and nail… a fearless advocate” – Banks & Partners Solicitors

 “One of the first names I look to from his Chambers” – SVS Solicitors

 “An extremely persuasive advocate” – Bark & Co Solicitors

 “Stands out from the competition” – Stuart Miller Solicitors

 Junior counsel for D1 on a multi-handed conspiracy to supply Class A drugs case.
 Crown place D1 as the ‘leading role’ offender in the supply of significant quantities of heroin and crack cocaine across Medway, Grimsby and Southend.